IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 #### Partition revocation
 `onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint.
 Otherwise, a reset of the consistent region is initiated by the operator:
 - A stop polling event is submitted to the event queue, which lets the operator stop polling for new messages.
 Letting the operator stop polling avoids that the callbacks are called again before the reset event is processed.
 - A reset of the consitent region is triggered asynchronous.
-The state of the client changes to POLLING_CR_RESET_INITIATED.
+The state of the client changes to CR_RESET_INITIATED.
 - `onPartitionsAssigned` with the new partition assignment is always called back after `onPartitionsRevoked` within the context of the current poll.
 - When it comes to the consistent region reset, the operator places a reset event into the event queue.
 This event is always processed by the event thread *after* the current `poll` has finished.
 Therefore also `onPartitionsAssigned` is called before the reset event can be processed.